 Click for image of

 Members may email to request a link to the online store to purchase clothing directly from our Californian manufacturer, Voler.
-The store will produce custom LGBRC clothing throughout most of the year.
+The Voler store will be open typically three times per year to produce our custom LGBRC clothing.

 1. What is the purpose of LGBRC clothing?